mcfletch/simpleparse/docs/result_trees.rst

 Non-standard Result Trees
 -------------------------

-SimpleParse includes features which expose certain of the mx.TextTools library's features for producing non-standard result trees: AppendMatch, AppendToTagobj, AppendTagobj, and CallTag.
-Although not generally recommended for use in "normal" parsers, these features are useful for certain types of text processing, and their exposure was requested.
-Each flag has a different effect on the result tree, the particular effects are discussed below.
+SimpleParse exposes mx.TextTools features for producing non-standard result
+trees: AppendMatch, AppendToTagobj, AppendTagobj, and CallTag.
+These are useful for specialized text processing but not recommended for typical parsers.
+Each flag has a different effect on the result tree, discussed below.

 The exposure is through the Processor (or more precisely, a super-class of Processor called "MethodSource") object.
 To specify the use of one of the flags,